scolapicchioni/blazor/Lab13/readme.md

 To help us with validation, we can use [Fluent Validations](https://docs.fluentvalidation.net/en/latest/index.html).
 With this package, we will be able to define *validators* containing *rules* for our entities.
-The *service* will then just ask for a validator using *Dependency Injection* and when it's time (during *create* and *update*), it will demand that the validator validates and eventually throws a ValidationException.
+The *service* will then just ask for a validator using *Dependency Injection* and when it's time (during *create* and *update*), it will demand that the validator validates and eventually throws a `ValidationException`.
 It will be as simple as that.

-So our *Core* layer will be pretty simple.
+Our *Core* layer will be pretty simple: we will just need to ask the validators to check for validation errors.
 But that's not all.
 We can also use Fluent Validation at an *Application* level:
-- Server side - our ASP.NET Core REST Service
+- Server side - our ASP.NET Core REST Service and gRpc Service
 - Client Side - our Blazor Web Assembly application

 FluentValidations are in fact also supported by
 - ASP.NET Core, by including the [FluentValidation.AspNetCore](https://docs.fluentvalidation.net/en/latest/aspnet.html#asp-net-core)  Package
+- gRpc, by including [gRpc Asp Net Core Validator](https://github.com/AnthonyGiretti/grpc-aspnetcore-validator) Package
 - Blazor, by including the [Blazored FluentValidation](https://github.com/Blazored/FluentValidation) Package

 So, as a recap.